MinhajShafin/MessKhata/app/src/main/java/com/messkhata/doc/MessKhata.md

 ### 2. Meal Pricing Model (Key Feature)
 - **Fixed Rate** = Grocery Budget + Cooking Charge
 - **Example:** 50 TK = 40 TK (grocery) + 10 TK (cooking)
+- **Rate is FIXED throughout the month** - no adjustment at month-end
-- **During the month:** Users see fixed rate (e.g., 50 TK/meal)
+- Admin sets the meal rate (e.g., 50 TK/meal)
-- **End of month:** Final rate adjusts based on actual grocery spending
-  - If groceries cost more → rate increases (e.g., 52 TK/meal)
-  - If groceries cost less → rate decreases (e.g., 48 TK/meal)
-- **Cooking charge stays fixed, only grocery varies**
+- When user consumes meals, the cost is added to their personal expense immediately
+- **Example:** User eats 3 meals (breakfast, lunch, dinner) = 3 × 50 TK = 150 TK added to personal expense

 ### 3. Expense Distribution Rules
-- **Grocery expenses:** Distributed per meal consumption
+- **Meal expenses:** Charged per meal at fixed rate (set by admin)
+  - Each meal consumed adds: (groceryRate + cookingCharge) to personal expense
+  - Example: 3 meals × 50 TK = 150 TK added immediately
+- **All other expenses (Grocery, Utilities, Cleaning, Gas, Rent, Miscellaneous):**
+  - Any member can add these expenses
+  - Expenses are added to mess total expenses
-- **Utilities/Cleaning/Miscellaneous:** Split equally among all active members
+  - **Automatically split equally among ALL active members**
-- **Calculation:** `shareAmount = totalExpense / numberOfMembers`
+  - Each member's share: `shareAmount = totalExpense / numberOfMembers`
+  - Individual share is added to each member's personal total expense dynamically

-### 4. Meal Preference Auto-Carry
+### 4. Meal Preference Auto-Charge
-- Users set meal preferences (e.g., Breakfast: 1, Lunch: 1, Dinner: 0)
+- Users set meal preferences (e.g., Breakfast: 1, Lunch: 1, Dinner: 1)
-- **If preference is set before today, it will automatically apply from tomorrow onwards**
+- **When preference is set TODAY:**
+  - Meal expense for today is charged IMMEDIATELY (e.g., 3 meals × 50 TK = 150 TK)
+  - Preference applies from tomorrow onwards automatically
+- **From tomorrow onwards:**
+  - If user doesn't change preference, same meals are auto-charged daily (e.g., 150 TK/day)
-- Users can edit any day's meal count manually
+  - User can manually edit any day's meal count
 - System continues using the last set preference until changed

 ### 5. Mid-Month Join Handling
 - **User joins on 15th of the month:**
-  - **Meal billing:** Counted only from days they registered meals (per meal basis)
+  - **Meal expenses:** Charged only for meals they consume from join date onwards
-  - **Fixed expenses (utilities/cleaning/misc):** Split equally among total member count for the entire month
-  - System treats them as a member from day 1 for expense splitting purposes
+  - **All other expenses (grocery/utilities/cleaning/gas/rent/misc):**
+    - User is counted in member count from join date onwards
+    - Only expenses added AFTER join date are split with this user
+    - Past expenses (before join date) are split among members who were active then

 ### 6. Mess ID & Invitation Code
 - **messId:** Auto-increment primary key